hepplerj/cv/web-cv.md

 **Library Instruction**

+-   BootcampR: An Introduction to R (Spring 2020)
 -   Guest lecture for ISQA 4000/8086: From Data to Decisions (Fall 2019)
 -   Guest lecture for HIST 4990: Senior Research Seminar (Spring 2019)
 -   Guest lecture for HIST 4740: Comparative Genocide (Spring 2019)